libclang-vim/libclang-vim/README.md

 In all below usages, `{compiler args}` means arguments passed to a compiler. (e.g. `"-std=c++1y"`)

+Unsaved file support means `{filename}` can be in the form of `{real filename}#{temp filename}`, where the previous is compiler should take the path of the first, and the contents of the later file.
+This can be useful when the temp file is a dump of the editor buffer.

 ### `libclang#version()`

 Get version of libclang as a string.